Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Methodology

-We adopt a causal perspective to analyze the model stealing with explanations.
+We adopt a causal perspective to analyze the model stealing with explanations \cite{chen2022learning, wu2022discovering, sui2022causal}.
 Specifically, we propose a Structural Causal Model (SCM)~\cite{pearl2009causality} as illustrated in Figure~\ref{fig:scm}.
 The SCM includes four key variables: the explanation subgraph $\mathcal{G}_E$, the style subgraph $\mathcal{G}_S$, the input graph $\mathcal{G}$, and the prediction outcome $Y$.
 Each directed link represents a causal relationship between the variables.
-Specifically, we detail the causal relationships as follows: (\textbf{i}) $\mathcal{G}_E \rightarrow \mathcal{G} \leftarrow \mathcal{G}_S$.
-The graph $\mathcal{G}$ is formed of the explanation graphs $\mathcal{G}_E$ and style graph $\mathcal{G}_S$. (\textbf{ii}) $\mathcal{G}_E \rightarrow Y$.
-The explanation subgraph $\mathcal{G}_E$ containing critical decision-related structures, which determines the prediction $Y$, while the style subgraph $\mathcal{G}_S$ has no direct causal effect to the prediction.
+Specifically, we detail the causal relationships as follows: \begin{enumerate} [leftmargin=*] \item $\mathcal{G}_E \rightarrow \mathcal{G} \leftarrow \mathcal{G}_S$: The graph $\mathcal{G}$ is formed of the explanation subgraph $\mathcal{G}_E$ and the style subgraph $\mathcal{G}_S$. \item $\mathcal{G}_E \rightarrow Y$: The explanation subgraph $\mathcal{G}_E$ consists of critical decision-related structures, which determine the prediction $Y$, while the style subgraph $\mathcal{G}_S$ has no causal effect on $Y$. \end{enumerate}

 Following the principle of Independence of Mechanisms, interventions on the style variable $\mathcal{G}_S$ should not change the conditional distribution $p(Y|\mathcal{G}_E)$.
 Formally, for the target model, the following invariance property holds: